Call Transfers

 Blind (Cold)Transfer immediately without speaking to the recipientOriginal caller’s numberSIP REFER

-Warm (Message)Play a private whisper message to the recipient before connectingSynthflow agent’s numberSIP DIAL
+Warm (Message)Play a private whisper message to the recipient before connectingSynthflow agent’s numberSIP INVITE

-Warm (Summary)Provide an AI-generated conversation summary to the recipientSynthflow agent’s numberSIP DIAL
+Warm (Summary)Provide an AI-generated conversation summary to the recipientSynthflow agent’s numberSIP INVITE

 The whisper message in warm transfers is heard only by the receiving agent, not the caller.
 This allows you to provide context like “Incoming call about a billing dispute” before the agent accepts.